vantt/php-opentracing/README.md

 ### Creating span

-For most use cases, it is recommended that you use the `Tracer::startActiveSpan` function for creating new spans.
+For most use cases, it is recommended that you use the `TracerInterface::startActiveSpan` function for creating new spans.

 An example of a linear, two level deep span tree using active spans looks like this in PHP code: